codebar/tutorials/js/lesson7/tutorial.md

 > When you have a test passing, it's the right time to commit your code to git.

 > Add another test using a different value for the temperature.
-Verify the result using google search `X fahrenheit to celsius`
+Verify the result using google search `X Fahrenheit to Celsius`

 ## Converting Celcius to Farheneit

 Not that we have that working, let's add another function that converts **celcius** to **farheneit** instead.
 First, don't forget to add your test and the expected solution.
-(You can use google to figure out the result)
+(You can use Google to figure out the result)

 To reverse the result we can use this formula: